nrfulton/nrfulton/README.md

 KeYmaera X demonstrates how formal methods techniques can improve the safety and trustworthiness of autonomous planes, magnetic control systems, and embedded devices.

+During my first stint at IBM Research, I continued work in this direction -- using hybrid systems verification tooling to build verifiable safety guarantees for reinforcement learning algorithms.

-Prior to rejoining IBM, I was a  Senior Applied Scientist at Amazon Web Services where I worked on [CodeWhisperer](https://aws.amazon.com/codewhisperer/), an ML-powered coding companion.
+I was then a Senior Applied Scientist at Amazon Web Services for a couple of years, where I worked on [CodeWhisperer](https://aws.amazon.com/codewhisperer/), an ML-powered coding companion.
 Prior to Amazon, I was a Research Staff Member in MIT-IBM AI Lab, where I worked on theory and tooling for building safe autonomous systems.

-While at MIT-IBM, I used hybrid systems verification tooling to build verifiable safety guarantees for reinforcement learning algorithms. and collaborated with researchers at MIT and IBM on theory and tooling for other types of neural-symbolic systems.
+I'm now back at IBM Research, working on a bunch of cool stuff.

+On the weekends I cut down trees, mix concrete, carry lumber arond the steeps, and so on.